Alcohol in Iran

 Alcohol has been illegal for Muslim Iranian citizens since the establishment of Islamic Republic government in 1979.

 In 2011, 5.7% of the adult population self-reported consuming alcohol in the previous year.

 History

 Wine has played an important role in Persian culture and history ranging from administration of the earliest empires to religion and Persian literature.

 Pre-Islamic period

-The modern historian Rudi Matthee explains that in Zoroastrianism wine was a symbol for liquid gold as well as the moving fire of the radiant sun.
+The modern historian Rudi Matthee explains that in Zoroastrianism wine was a symbol of liquid gold as well as the moving fire of the radiant sun.
 Therefore, wine held a ritual function in Zoroastrianism, being part of a liberation ritual, in which it substituted for blood.
-Matthee adds that the history of the Iranian elite of ancient and late antique Iran "could be written as the history of razm va bazm (fighting and feasting), with wine at the centre".
+Matthee adds that the history of the Iranian elite of ancient and late antique Iran "could be written as the history of razm va bazm (fighting and feasting), with wine at the center".